MicrosoftDocs/sql-docs/docs/connect/ado-net/step-4-connect-resiliently-sql-ado-net.md

 ## Next steps

-To explore other best practicies and design guidelines, visit [Connecting to SQL Database: Links, Best Practices and Design Guidelines](/azure/azure-sql/database/develop-overview)
+To explore other best practices and design guidelines, visit [Connecting to SQL Database: Links, Best Practices and Design Guidelines](/azure/azure-sql/database/develop-overview)